htmlcenterhq/unstrapped/readme.md

 ## License

-Strapped WordPress Theme, Copyright 2019 Saulius Zukauskas.
-Strapped is distributed under the terms of the [GNU GPL version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+Strapped WordPress theme, Copyright 2019 Saulius Zukauskas.

-By contributing to this open source project, you agree that all your contributions will be licensed under [GNU GPL version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+Strapped theme is distributed under the terms of the [GNU GPL version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+By contributing to this open source project, you agree that all your contributions will be licensed under this license.